-Z. Hong Zhou, Faculty Director and Professor at the MIMG Department
+Z. Hong Zhou, Founding Director and Professor

 Ivo Atanasov, Associate Director

 ATTENTION: The EICN is closed to general access until further notice in response to the COVID-19 pandemic.
 ONLY research activity approved by the UCLA Vice Chancellor for Research is allowed.
 Please contact EICN staff for further information.

 For more information about EICN, please visit the EICN Website

 - Self Service

 Highly experienced staff provide either assisted services or the necessary trainings on instruments available at EICN.

 Seeing molecules, materials, and molecular machineries at atomic resolution and in three-dimension is critical to nanoscience.
 In order to facilitate this, the Electron Imaging Center for Nanomachines (EICN) was established at the California NanoSystems Institute (CNSI) through a major instrumentation grant from NIH and support from UCLA.
 EICN provides advanced electron imaging tools for a broad range of research, covering a scale range from tens of micrometers to angstroms, and delivering valuable structural information for cell biology, microbiology, biomolecular, molecular, and materials sciences.
 The state-of-the-art EICN facility offers all major electron microscopy (EM) modalities, including: